dsoftn/Journal2/journal2/src/main/java/com/dsoftn/AppFlow.md

 2. Call `load(id)` method if you want to load category from database
 3. Change category properties
 4. Call `add()`, `update()` or `delete()` method.
 It is good idea to call `canBeAdded()`, `canBeUpdated()` and `canBeDeleted()` methods before calling `add()`, `update()` or `delete()` method
-5. Database and `Category` class will be updated automatically
+5. Database and `Categories` class will be updated automatically
 ```java
 // Change category name example
 Category category = new Category();